CSNW/ampersand-workshop/readme.md

 * Changed the naming conventions. &yet likes to put all client-side code in a `client` folder, but since we have no server-side code in this project, we'll keep things flatter & keep everything at the root level.
 Also, &yet uses identical filenames, relying solely on folder names to keep things straight, but we prefer to put a "_view.js" suffix on views, a "_tests.js" suffix on tests and a "_page.js" suffix on top-level views (but we don't add suffixes to models/collections).
 * Using ECMAScript 5-6, polyfills & `lodash-node` mini-modules instead of underscore (Ampersand has recently been moving in this direction as well)
-* Using HTML 4-5, polyfills & mini-modules instead of jQuery
+* Using HTML 4-5 (for instance `el.textContent`), polyfills & mini-modules instead of jQuery

 ## 1. Writing a Mocha Test